 The /’brilyens/ of Brian Gavin:

-The Brian Gavin Signature Emerald cut diamonds really are the brightest and most brilliant that I've ever seen!
-In the event that you're looking for an emerald cut diamond, then this is the pinnacle of light performance.
+Brian Gavin Signature Emerald cut diamonds are the brightest and most brilliant that I've ever seen!
+If you are looking for an emerald-shaped diamond, these are the pinnacle of performance.

-After all, the AGS Laboratory grades every Brian Gavin Signature Emerald cut diamond on the Light Performance grading platform.
-As you know, the AGSL Diamond Quality Document offers the most in-depth analysis of fancy shape diamonds.
+The AGS Laboratory grades every Brian Gavin Signature Emerald cut diamond on the Light Performance grading platform.
+Consequently, the AGSL DQD offers the most in-depth analysis of fancy shape diamonds.

-It goes without saying that Brian Gavin did not invent the emerald cut diamond.
-This popular fancy shape diamond has been around for thousands of years.
-Although this may be true, I've never been a fan of emerald cut diamonds until now.
+Brian Gavin did not invent the emerald cut diamond.
+On the contrary, this classic fancy shape diamond has been around for centuries.
+Although this may be true, I've never been a fan of emerald-cut diamonds.

-In that case, I was forced to listen to my electronics teacher ramble on about how he taught Wozniak everything he knows: "Blah, blah, blah, well, if that's true, then why didn't you invent the Apple computer?"
+In that case, my electronics teacher would ramble on about how he taught Wozniak everything he knows: "Blah, blah, blah, well, if that's true, then why didn't you invent the Apple computer?"

-As you might imagine, that quip sent me straight to the principals’ office.
-The principal was obliged to call my electrical-think-tank-engineer father.
+Yeah, I said it and got sent straight to the principal's office.
+Of course, he was obliged to call my electrical-think-tank-engineer father.
 The fallout from suggesting that Brian Gavin has created a brighter emerald cut diamond will be equally entertaining.

 P.S.
 Dad informed the principal that my question was valid.